MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ![image20]({{ '/assets/images/docs/development/pull_images/pull_20.jpg' | prepend: site.baseurl }})

-Scroll down until the &quot;#define SHORT\_BUILD\_VERSION&quot; is visible.
-The text should say bugfix-1.1.x in it.
+Scroll down until the `#define SHORT_BUILD_VERSION` is visible.
+The text should be "`bugfix-1.1.x`."

 ![image21]({{ '/assets/images/docs/development/pull_images/pull_21.jpg' | prepend: site.baseurl }})

-If you downloaded the wrong branch, go back to the GitHub website, select the correct branch, and choose "Open in Desktop" again.
+If you downloaded the wrong branch, go back to the GitHub website, select the correct branch, and choose "**Open in Desktop**" again.

 ----